 A recall is a way for voters to remove an elected official from office through a simple majority vote.
 California is one of 20 states that permits the recall process, and it has been used successfully in California only once before in 2003, when Governor Gray Davis was recalled (by 55.4% of participating voters) and voters elected Arnold Schwarzeneggar to replace him (with 48.6% of the vote).
 Supporters of a recall only need to gather enough valid signatures from registered voters to equal at least 12% of the total vote count in the previous election for the office.
-In the case of Governor Newsom, that signature threshold is 1.5 million.
-Secretary of State Shirley Weber certified over 1.7 million recall petition signatures, which qualifies the recall for the ballot.
+In the case of Governor Newsom, that signature threshold was 1.5 million.
+Secretary of State Shirley Weber certified over 1.7 million recall petition signatures, which qualified the recall for the ballot.

 The recall ballot will ask voters only two questions.
 (1) Should Gavin Newsom be removed from office? and, (2) If Gavin Newsom is removed, who should replace him as governor?
 If over 50% of voters vote 'yes' on the first question, Governor Newsom would be removed and the candidate who receives the most votes on the second question will replace him, even if they do not have a majority of the votes.
 Gov. Newsom is barred from entering the race, so voters are required to select another candidate from the long list of individuals who will enter the race.
+Governor Newsom will appear for the first question on the ballot without his party affiliation as a Democrat.